emory-cs-infovis-master/static-vis-design/README.md

 ## Submission:
 Your document should be in PDF format and with your submission for part 1 and part 2 on pages 1 and 2, respectively.
 You may wish to provide justification for your designs in 1-2 sentences.
 For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.

+While you shouldn't spend inordinate amounts of time getting a pixel-perfect table and chart, your submission should be neat, tidy, and aesthetic.
+(We'll learn more throughout the semester about what "aesthetic" means).

 ## Grading:
 Based on
 - [30%] Appropriate choice of visual encodings